nabeel-ahmad/express-mongoose-docs/README.md

 docs(app, mongoose); // If you don't use mongoose you can skip the 2nd param
 ```

-* Step 3

 That's it.
-The Docs web page should be accessible at this URL: Your-Base-URL/apiDocs
+The Docs web page should be accessible at Your-Base-URL/apiDocs

 Example: http://localhost:5000/apiDocs